 Part of this proven process includes how your calls are scripted.
-Great scripting is more than what should be said to a caller.
+Perfect call scripting is more than what should be said to a caller.
 It is an essential part of what we call “sitting in your chair” as your outsourced HVAC answering service.

-Whether you need answering help during office hours, an after-hours answering service, or overflow answering service throughout the day, you should expect that a professional answering service represents your HVAC, plumbing, or electrical service company, just as you would on every call.
+Whether you need answering help during office hours, an after-hours answering service or an overflow answering service throughout the day, you should expect that a professional answering service represents your HVAC, plumbing or electrical service company just as you would on every call.

-So you know why scripting is important.
+So you know why call scripting is important.
 Here’s how we do it.

-Call scripting is simply how you would like a customer service representative to reply during any call, text, email, web chat, or social media message they receive on behalf of your business.
+Call scripting is simply how you would like a customer service representative to reply to any call, text, email, web chat or social media message they receive on behalf of your business.
 Your company’s core values should guide this process.
 Take this opportunity to be intentional about matching the personality of your business.

-2) Your scripting plan should always consider the call experience from the first ring.
+2. Your call scripting plan should always consider the customer experience.

-The decision to incorporate an auto-answer, live answer, or use a front-end greeting into your call-flow is a personal choice for any HVAC company.
+The decision to incorporate an auto-answer, live answer or use a front-end greeting into your call flow is a personal choice for any HVAC company.
 Note there are pros and cons to using a front-end greeting.
-Most of our HVAC customers prefer a live voice answer their calls, but again, it is up to you.
+Most of our HVAC customers prefer a live voice to answer their calls, but again, it is up to you.

-Other information, like service history tags they have in your software, or how they found out about your business, can be done after the call in a survey or asked when the technician goes out for repair.
-Keep your call-flow simple at first, and then expand it to meet your needs.
+Other information, such as service history tags they have in your software or how they found out about your business, can be done after the call in a survey or asked when the technician goes out for repair.
+Keep your call flow simple at first, and then expand it to meet your needs.
 It will flow better and you will pay for information gathered that is absolutely necessary.

 Most advanced answering service and call center platforms can then take that to another level by automating some of these steps and using if-then steps according to what action was performed.

-5) Record calls as they go through the call-flow and scripting you have in place.
+5. Record calls as they go through the call flow and the answering scripts you have in place.

 Often, there are small corrections about when to ask certain questions that will reduce or eliminate hold time and can make your script much more efficient.
-This not only saves you money (fewer words mean less operator time) with an answering service, it creates a better experience for your callers.
-Listening to the calls and following the path of your documented call-flow is the best way we have found to do this.
+This not only saves you money (fewer words mean less operator time) with an answering service, but it also creates a better experience for your callers.
+Listening to calls and following the path of your documented call flow is the best way we have found to do this.

-There are many factors which require what we call conditional branching that you need to consider when working with your answering service on an HVAC script and call-flow, including the time of day they receive calls, the types of calls that come in, future business needs, and which business offerings are priorities, to name a few.
+There are many factors that require what we call conditional branching that you need to consider when working with your answering service on an HVAC script and call flow, including the time of day they receive calls, the types of calls that come in, future business needs and which business offerings are priorities, to name a few.
 Sitting down with an expert answering service provider can eliminate the confusion and help you make sense of it all.